 Democracy is embedded within the life of the school.
-Pupils have the opportunity to have their voices heard through our School and Class Council and Pupil Questionnaires.
-Our school behaviour policy involves class rules which the pupils agree on as a class at the beginning of the year.
+Pupils have the opportunity to have their voices heard through our School and Class Parliament and Pupil Questionnaires.
+Our whole school approach to behaviour – the Clockhouse Code is agreed with the children at the beginning of each year.

 The Rule of Law:

-The importance of Laws, whether they be those that the class and the school abide by are consistently reinforced by all during every school day.
-Pupils are taught the value and reasons behind laws and rules with this comes an understanding which is reinforced of the consequences of these being broken.
-Visits from pillars of the community such as the Police; Fire Service etc. are part of our curriculum and help to reinforce this message.
+The importance of Laws, whether they be those that the school abide by are consistently reinforced by all during every school day.
+Pupils are taught the value and reasons behind laws and rules and with this comes an understanding which is reinforced of the consequences of these being broken..
+Visits from pillars of the community such as the Police, Fire Service etc. are part of our curriculum and help to reinforce this message.

 Part of our school ethos and approach revolves around kindness towards all and a set of Core Values such as ‘Respect’ have been formulated and agreed by the children.
-An ethos of mutual respect between all aspects of the school community resonates throughout and is developed at any given opportunity.
+This is further reinforced by our three school rules, the ‘Three R’s – ‘Ready, Respectful, Responsible’ An ethos of mutual respect between all aspects of the school community resonates throughout and is developed at any given opportunity.